 When selling a product, the temptation is to, well, sell that product.
 We list USP’s (Unique Selling Points), we pay attention to features, we insightfully prattle about its functions.
 We’re missing the point.
 By focusing on features rather than focusing on how that product will directly benefit someone’s life, we are negating the very essence of consumerism; we don’t buy that particular product because it is the best option for us, because in almost all cases, the products on offer are all largely the same.
 No, we buy that particular product from that particular brand because we feel something for it – we feel that it will bring us happiness, or safety, or excitement.
-That is the basis for emotional marketing.
+That is the basis for how to market to emotions.

 Emotional marketing, marketing that targets how the consumer will feel, is what builds a brand identity on the scale of Niké, or Coca-Cola.
 Advertising is about making you feel for the product, whereas marketing is about making you feel for the brand; when we market to emotions, we are encouraging the consumer to not just identify positively with that brand but to invite them into their home, their garden, their children’s lives, their marriage.